super-penguin/EEE_Detailed_Cell/README.md

 ### Files:
+    1. Experiment_no_spines.py
-    1. Experiment_no_spines.py    - Code to add AMPA and NMDA receptors
+        - Code to add AMPA and NMDA receptors on basal[34]
+        - It will generate figures and json files to store the voltage traces
+        - Modify the parameters in "__main__" to choose the simulation

     2. CA229.py   - python class with all the cell membrane properties (the Geometry and 3d shape is defined in this python class as well